stacks-network/docs/_develop/mining_enroll.md

    Be sure you provide us with the BTC address for receipt of mining and rewards funds.

+   {% include warning.html content="You must enroll by the end of each month to be eligible for the following month.
+If your submission is incomplete, it will not be reviewed." %}

 Once your enrollment is received, you appear in the enrollment list.
 For more information, see the frequently asked questions [on the App.co site](https://app.co/mining#faq).